Hiring a Car in Finland: A Comprehensive Guide

 Popular pick-up regions for road trips:

-- Rovaniemi: Lapland, northern lights and winter road trips
+- Rovaniemi: ideal for Lapland, northern lights, Santa Claus Village and winter road trips.

-- Oulu: west coast routes and access to northern Finland
+- Oulu: useful for west coast routes and access to northern Finland.

-- Tampere: inland cities, forests and Lakeland driving
+- Tampere: good for inland cities, forests and Lakeland driving.

-- Kittilä and Ivalo: ski resorts, fells and Arctic wilderness
+- Kittilä and Ivalo: useful for ski resorts, fells, Arctic scenery and wilderness routes.

 Choosing the right car for Finland